srcalienswap/as-uikit/README.md

 - [`@asuikit/next`](https://srcalienswap.github.io/as-uikit/guides/next/) – server side rendering utilities for Next.js
 - [`@asuikit/remix`](https://srcalienswap.github.io/as-uikit/guides/remix/) – server side rendering utilities for Remix
 - [`gatsby-plugin-mantine`](https://srcalienswap.github.io/as-uikit/guides/gatsby/) – Gatsby plugin to setup server side rendering
-- [`eslint-config-mantine`](https://www.npmjs.com/package/eslint-config-mantine) – ESLint and Prettier configuration that is used in all Mantine projects
+- [`eslint-config-mantine`](https://www.npmjs.com/package/eslint-config-mantine) – ESLint and Prettier configuration that is used in all AS.UIKit projects

 ## Getting help

-Mantine has a very friendly community, we are always happy to help you get started:
+AS.UIKit has a very friendly community, we are always happy to help you get started:

 - [Join Discord community](https://discord.gg/wbH82zuWMN) – it is the easiest way to get help, all questions are usually answered in about 30 minutes
 - [GitHub Discussions](https://github.com/mantinedev/mantine/discussions) – ask anything about the project or give feedback